chris-chris/ml-engineer-roadmap/README.md

 > Roadmap to becoming a machine learning engineer in 2020, inspired by [web-developer-roadmap](https://github.com/kamranahmedse/developer-roadmap).

-Below you find a set of charts demonstrating the paths that you can take and the technologies that you would want to adopt in order to become a frontend, backend or a mlops(devops).
+Below you find a set of charts demonstrating the paths that you can take and the technologies that you would want to adopt in order to become a machine learning engineer.
 I made these charts for an old professor of mine who wanted something to share with his college students to give them a perspective; sharing them here to help the community.

 > Check out my [Github](https://github.com/chris-chris) and say "hi" on [Twitter](https://twitter.com/chris_loves_ai).